Share this article

 Is bad breath in dogs a sign of illness?

 It can be, yes.
-While very few doggos will be winning an award for best barking breath, there can be a distinct difference between general dog breath and bad dog breath.
-A sudden change in oral odor can be a symptom of something dental-related from a build-up of plaque and tartar, or it could even be related to something more sinister like kidney problems.
+While very few doggos will be winning an award for best barking breath, there can be a distinct difference between general dog breath and bad dog breath: a sign of health problems relating to the gums or teeth.
+A sudden change in oral odor can be a symptom of something dental-related from a build-up of plaque and tartar, or it could even be a sign of ill health related to kidney problems.

 Always take your pup to the vet if you notice any changes in their smell or appearance.
 Similarly, if you’re unsure what your dog’s breath should ‘normally’ smell like, be sure to contact your vet for advice.